 Step Name Process Step Detailed Description 1 SproutSocial - text and link Log into SproutSocial and compose post for Facebook and Twitter.
-This should be the title of the statement, followed by the hashtag #allergyalert if appropriate, and then paste the alert link (please click the option to shorten the link via the Bitly button on Sprout).
-2 SproutSocial - image If you have an image of the product(s) in subject, upload this to accompany the text.
+This should be the title of the statement, followed by a hashtag eg #productrecall, #foodalert if appropriate, and then paste the alert link (please click the option to shorten the link via the Bitly button on Sprout).
+2 SproutSocial - image Ideally you will have an image of the product(s) or one of the social media graphics.
+Upload this to accompany the text.
 Give the post one last proof and hit 'send'.
 3 Check Go onto Twitter and Facebook to check the posts have been sent and uploaded successfully.
 Monitor posts for any social media enquiries and action accordingly.